hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## JCache Overview

 Starting with release 3.3.1, Hazelcast offers its JCache (Java Cache) implementation.
 JCache is the official caching API of Java and it provides a common caching specification for the Java platform.
 It makes it easy for Java developers to cache data, which in many cases improves the performance.
 When it comes to handling huge and non-stop changing data, caching is especially important.

 Hazelcast provides a built-in distributed implementation of JSR-107 using Hazelcast infrastructure.
 It is 100% TCK (Technology Compatibility Kit) compliant.

 This chapter explains the usage of Hazelcast’s JCache implementation.
-For the full details of JCache, please visit its website at Java Community Process (JCP):
+For the full details of JCache, please visit its website at the Java Community Process (JCP):

 [https://www.jcp.org/en/jsr/detail?id=107](#https://www.jcp.org/en/jsr/detail?id=107)